nidiewtf/test/README.md

 # test
-This is a test of Fithub repository
+This is a test of Github repository